China Huarong to hold first 2021 extraordinary shareholder meeting in August

-BEIJING, July 1 (Reuters) - China's Huarong Asset Management Co Ltd (2799.HK) said late on Thursday it would hold its first extraordinary shareholder meeting for 2021 on August 17.
+BEIJING (Reuters) - China’s Huarong Asset Management Co Ltd said late on Thursday it would hold its first extraordinary shareholder meeting for 2021 on August 17.

 In filings to the Hong Kong stock exchange, the company said said it would consider and approve at the meeting the election of Liang Qiang as an executive director.